strangiato/cluster-management/README.md

 ## Prerequisites

-In order to bootstrap this repository you must have the following tools installed:
+In order to bootstrap this repository you must have the following:

 - `oc`
 - `kustomize`
+- Minimum 3 `worker nodes1`

 ## Bootstrapping a Cluster